JadesonBruno/caesar-cipher-with-web-scraping/README.md

 The Caesar Cipher is a historical example of cryptography that still has relevance today.
 However, it is important to emphasize that its use, in isolation, would not be effective, given the current information security scenario.

-This project was a prerequisite for approval in the “Programming Logic I” module of the “Vem Ser Tech Course - Data powered [Ifood](https://www.ifood.com.br/) | Data Analystic” from the educational institution [Ada Tech](https://ada.tech/).
+This project was a prerequisite for approval in the “Programming Logic I” module of the “Vem Ser Tech Course - Data powered by [Ifood](https://www.ifood.com.br/) | Data Analystic” from the educational institution [Ada Tech](https://ada.tech/).

 ## Objectives